ggit12/anndictionary/README.md

 You can have `func` take the argument `adt_key` (i.e., `func(adata, adt_key=None)`) if you want the dictionary key to be available within `func`.

+The value for any **kwarg can be either: 1) a single value to be used for all anndata in adata_dict, or 2) a dictionary with the same keys as adata, and a separate value for each anndata in adata_dict.

-Many functions in `anndictionary` are built around `adata_dict_fapply()`, and the package provides prebuilt wrappers for several common Scanpy functions, as well as functions to build and concatenate `adata` dictionaries.
+Many functions in `anndict` are built around `adata_dict_fapply()`, and the package provides prebuilt wrappers for several common Scanpy functions, as well as functions to build and concatenate `adata` dictionaries.

 ### If you like objects (under development):
 This package also defines the class AdataDict(), which is a dictionary of anndatas.
 When a method is called on an AdataDict, it is applied independently to each adata in the dictionary.
 Currently in beta.